-Highlights over the past year included the protection of 752 grassland acres, including 506 acres of untilled native prairie, 60 acres of wetlands, 6.3 miles of stream frontage, much of which identified as critical habitat for the Topeka Shiner, a federally listed species, and other populations of federally listed species & Species in Greatest Conservation Need.
+Highlights over the past year included the protection of 828 grassland acres, including 698 acres of untilled native prairie, 28 acres of wetlands, 2.3 miles of stream frontage, much of which identified as critical habitat for the Topeka Shiner, a federally listed species, and other populations of federally listed species & Species in Greatest Conservation Need.

 Future acquisition work will be guided by this same focus on high-quality, diverse habitat, benefiting a wide range of species.
 As we successfully continue with the program to protect the last remaining native prairie in MN, we are seeing climate resiliency benefits resulting from increased enhancement and restoration investments.
-To that end, this proposal includes an increase in requested funding for the enhancement and restoration of approximately 750 acres.
+To that end, this proposal includes an increase in requested funding for the enhancement and restoration of approximately 1,060 acres.
 This increase also takes into consideration the MN Department of Labor & Industry (DLI) prevailing wage requirements.
-As we continue to correspond with the DLI, we will inform the Council of changes made to the application of prevailing wage.